oracle-livelabs/database/heatwave-machine-learning/develop/develop.md

     <copy>sudo firewall-cmd --reload</copy>
     ```

-3. From a browser test apache from your loacal machine using the Public IP Address of your Compute Instance
+3. From a browser test apache from your local machine using the Public IP Address of your Compute Instance

     **Example: http://129.213....**

 ## TASK 3: Install PHP

-1. Install php:
+1. Install PHP:

     a.
 Install php:7.4